-Syllabus Statement on Diversity, Equity, and Inclusion
+Syllabus Statement on Diversity, Equity, Inclusion, and Belonging

 CETL provides additional resources on Inclusive Teaching Practices, such as the Inclusive Teaching Program and Syllabus Tools.

 The following recommendations were adapted from the Yale Poorvu Center for Teaching and Learning's website on Diversity Statements: